lupyuen/lupyuen.github.io/src/book.md

 _You're reading the book right now!_

-Use this book to navigate the numerous BL602 articles that have been published on this site. __(23 articles and still growing!)__
+Use this book to navigate the numerous BL602 / BL604 articles that have been published on this site. __(23 articles and still growing!)__

-The programs in these articles have been tested on __PineCone__, but they should work on other BL602 Boards: __Pinenut, DT-BL10, MagicHome BL602__.
+The programs in these articles have been tested on __PineCone__, but they should work on other __BL602 and BL604 Boards: PineDio Stack (BL604), Pinenut, DT-BL10, MagicHome BL602__.

 Many thanks to __Pine64__ for supporting my work on BL602 Open Source Education!
 Thanks also to __Bouffalo Lab__ for the encouraging notes.